LLNL/maestrowf/docs/Maestro/parameter_specification.md

   * ...

 Maestro does not do any additional operations on parameters such as Cartesian products.
-If more complex methodologies are required to define parameters then the use of Maestro's :ref:`pgen_section` is recommended.
+If more complex methodologies are required to define parameters then the use of Maestro's [`pgen`](#parameter-generator-pgen) is recommended.

 !!! note